acomito/expo-to-appstore-checklist/README.md

   "slug": "rnplay"
 ```
 * make sure your terminal is in the root directory of your app directory, then run `exp start`
-* once that is complete, grab the slug and put it into your exp.json file

 ## STEP 2